 Early in the performance period, the Network conducted an environmental scan of its service area to enhance its understanding of any unique strengths and barriers that would inform the Network team's efforts to increase wait listing and transplant.
 Included in this survey were participants in the Network's community coalition and transplant centers.
 Two barriers were most frequently reported: 1.)
 Patients were arriving at the dialysis clinic with newly diagnosed ESRD and without knowledge of their treatment modality options.
-The dialysis facilities reported that patients who had transitioned from CKD to ESRD were faced with adapting to major changes in their lives, and without a foundational understanding of treatment modality options before arriving, they were often overwhelmed with learning the basics of their dialysis care, sometimes lacking the capacity to think about transplant.
+The dialysis facilities reported that patients who had transitioned from CKD to ESRD were faced with adapting to major changes in their lives, and without a foundational understanding of treatment modality options before arriving, they were often overwhelmed with learning the basics of their dialysis care, sometimes lacking the capacity to think about transplant as an option.
+This led to a delay in interest, education, and ultimately consideration of transplant.
 2.)
 Health system barriers included medical ineligibility related to patient body weight and health equity issues with access to resources to assist in waitlist requirements.